rivques/mishap-d/docs/CargoBayCAD.md

 ## Design
 ###  The box consists of three main components:
 * The physical box (All laser cut)
-* The addons (Hinges, Servo mount, and the hatch lock)
+* The add-ons (Hinges, Servo mount, and the hatch lock)
 * The landing gear

 ## The Box